MethodsAndPractices/vsteam/.docs/Get-VSTeamSetting.md

 ```

 ### -Team
-The name of the Team whose settings should be returned, if no Team is specified the Project's default Team is used.
+The name of the team whose settings should be returned, if no team is specified the project's default team is used.

 ```yaml
 Type: String